Need gift inspiration? These 27 products thrived during real-world testing

 Apple AirPods Pro: $159 at Amazon (was $249)

-Apple’s AirPods Pro deliver a premium listening experience with active noise cancellation and Adaptive EQ.
+Apple’s AirPods Pro delivers a premium listening experience with active noise cancellation and Adaptive EQ.
 We were most impressed with the convenient, one-touch transitions between listening modes and seamless access to Siri.

 Sonos Roam Smart Speaker: $179 at Sonos